-Autism is not an illness or disease, it is a lifelong disability: people are born autistic and remain so all their lives.
-Amaze use the terms 'autism' to refer to this group of conditions including autism, ASD and Asperger's.
+Autism is not an illness or disease, it is a lifelong disability.
+People are born autistic and remain so all their lives.
+Autism is part of a group of conditions referred to as autism spectrum disorder (ASD).
+ASD became the official diagnosis in 2013 and includes Asperger's syndrome and pervasive developmental disorder not otherwise specified (PDD-NOS).

 The term 'spectrum' is used to describe the range of characteristics and abilities found in autistic people, as well as developmental changes, such as improvement in language ability, which might occur over time.
-The spectrum does not refer to a 'scale' of autism severity as no such scale exists.
+The spectrum does not refer to a 'linear scale' of autism severity as no such scale exists.
+The spectrum looks more like the illustration below.
+Autism consists of many different traits or ways in which the brain processes information.